-Privacy Officer, continued Develops and implements an annual privacy awareness training program for employees, contractors, and interns.
-Senior Agency Official for Privacy (SAOP) Leads the Agency's implementation of information privacy protections and full compliance with the Privacy Act and applicable laws, regulations, and policies.
-Designates the Agency's Privacy Officer.
-Establishes and maintains privacy policies and procedures that are comprehensive, compliant, and current with updates from OMB, changes in regulations, changes in roles and responsibilities, etc. Approves and signs respectively CSOSA's and PSA's SORNs for publication in the Federal Register.
-Approves new or revised system of records.
-Manages privacy risks associated with agency activities that involve the creation, collection, use, processing, storage, maintenance, dissemination, disclosure, and disposal of PII by programs and information systems.
-Ensures the Agency considers and addresses privacy implications of all agency policies and procedures at the earliest planning and development stages and throughout the lifecycle of the programs or information systems.
-Ensures the Agency conducts periodic information privacy compliance reviews to promptly identify deficiencies, weaknesses, or risks and take action to remedy identified compliance issues.
-Participates in assessing the impact of technology on the privacy of personal information.
-Liaises with the Chief Information Officer (CIO) and Chief Information Security Officer (CISO) to reduce the exposure of PII in the Agency's information systems and in the conduct of Agency's business, and to reduce PII holdings whenever possible.
-Collaborates with the CIO and CISO to establish and maintain the Agency's Breach Response Plan.
+Senior Agency Official for Privacy (SAOP)

+- Leads the Agency's implementation of information privacy protections and full compliance with the Privacy Act and applicable laws, regulations, and policies. - Designates the Agency's Privacy Officer. - Establishes and maintains privacy policies and procedures that are comprehensive, compliant, and current with updates from OMB, changes in regulations, changes in roles and responsibilities, etc. - Approves and signs respectively CSOSA's and PSA's SORNs for publication in the Federal Register. - Approves new or revised system of records. - Manages privacy risks associated with agency activities that involve the creation, collection, use, processing, storage, maintenance, dissemination, disclosure, and disposal of PII by programs and information systems. - Ensures the Agency considers and addresses privacy implications of all agency policies and procedures at the earliest planning and development stages and throughout the lifecycle of the programs or information systems. - Ensures the Agency conducts periodic information privacy compliance reviews to promptly identify deficiencies, weaknesses, or risks and act to remedy identified compliance issues. - Participates in assessing the impact of technology on the privacy of personal information.